Hindsight is a magical thing, isn’t it?

 Chris says we just need to keep the evening meal really simple on daycare days.
-Cheese on toast, pasta and sauce or fish fingers and some cut up veggies is more than ample.
-(Remember they eat a hot meal at lunchtime).
+Cheese on toast, pasta and sauce, or fish fingers and some cut up veggies is more than ample.
+(Remember they eat a good meal at lunchtime).

 All that noise, mess and other kids just running around like maniacs, speaks to our little ones in a big way.
 They just love it.